Dust and gas emission from cometary nuclei: the case of comet 67P/Churyumov-Gerasimenko: Results

 \section{Results}

-The computed results show fine-structured and collimated jets within the dust distribution and the column dust density.
-The dust jets are forming despite the homogeneous dust release across the entire (sunlit) surface and are naturally arising from the simulation, without need to assign isolated patches of activity.
-In the here-demonstrated collimation mechanism a homogeneous emission of dust particles from the surface with finite velocities along the local surface normal is the pre-requisite for jet formation.
+The computed results show fine-structured and collimated jets within the dust distribution and the column dust density during a full diurnal period (Fig.~\ref{fig:Apr24}) with changing viewing geometry and illumination.
+No model parameters are adjusted to compare the results across differing rotation periods.
+The dust jets are forming despite the homogeneous dust release across the entire (sunlit) surface and are naturally arising from the simulation, without the need for assigning isolated patches of activity \cite{Kramer2016}.
 The collimation is driven by the cometary surface topography and reflects concave (crater-like and larger scale) surface features, whose surface normals intersect in a focal area several km away from the surface.
-The collimation disappears if the gas velocity field acts as a dispersive, smoothening agent.
-For the gas-densities studied, collimation is lost at gas densities exceeding $N_\text{gas}^\text{max}\ge 10^{18}$~m$^{-3}$ (or equivalent changes of the other parameters in Eq.~(\ref{eq:cgas})), see the sequence covering five orders of gas-dust interactions in Fig.~\ref{fig:comet20042015}.

-The collimation and bundling of trajectories, which are initially more uniformly distributed either in position or momentum space, is a {generic physical feature} seen whenever a perturbation slightly distorts an {otherwise uniformly propagating} trajectory field.
-The {phase-space caustics due to concave terrain and the deflection of particle flux by the Coriolis force lead to the piling up of particle density into jets. {The point cloud shown at equidistant time intervals in Fig.~\ref{fig:May12} (upper right panel) reveals the fronts of the dust particles with converging trajectories.} Similar effects have been observed on the nanometer} scale leading to branched electron flow over a random potential (\cite{Topinka2001a}) and {on the km scale} for freak waves in otherwise almost Gaussian seas (\cite{Heller2008}).
+Close to the nucleus, a correlation up to $0.9$ (average $0.8$) between a homogeneous dust emission scenario and the observed OSIRIS image intensities has been established during a complete diurnal rotation period \cite{Kramer2016}, including recurring ray-type structures caused by the alignment of multiple concavities along the line of sight.
+As shown here, the inclusion of a best-fit gas-coma model does not only preserve the collimation, but in addition allows one to study the bending of dust trajectories further away from the nucleus.
+The collimation and bundling of trajectories, which are initially more uniformly distributed either in position or momentum space, is a generic physical feature seen whenever a perturbation slightly distorts an otherwise uniformly propagating trajectory field.
+Similar effects related to ray caustics and lensing of trajectories were observed on the nanometer scale leading to branched electron flow over a random potential \cite{Topinka2001a} and on the kilometers scale for freak waves in otherwise almost Gaussian seas \cite{Heller2008}.